 Tip: In case you have Tiger’s Nest, or Taktsang Monastery in your itinerary, you must read this post.

-As per a latest update from Jaigaon- Phuentsholling border, the office issues permits from Monday -Friday only.
-Entry permit office, remains closed over the weekends now.
+As per the latest update from Jaigaon- Phuentsholling border, the office issues permits from Monday -Friday only.
+The entry–permit office remains closed over the weekends now.
 Please plan your trip accordingly.
 It is suggested that Mondays are to be avoided because of excessive rush.

 As per the latest rule, you MUST have a hotel reservation to obtain an entry permit.

-From 1st January 2019, it will be mandatory for Indians to carry either their voter id card, or the passport to be able to enter Bhutan.
+From 1st January 2019, it will be mandatory for Indians to carry either their voter id card, or their passport to be able to enter Bhutan.
 Here is the link verifying this information.
-Bhutan govt will no longer issue identification certificate in case you don’t have the relevant papers.
-Also, minors need original birth certificate for issuance of a permit.
+Bhutan govt will no longer issue identification certificates in case you don’t have the relevant papers.
+Also, minors need an original birth certificate for the issuance of a permit.

 Here is one pro-tip regarding hotels:

-In case you are not sure of your stay, book a hotel through Booking.com.
-When you reach the destination, and find a better deal, you can cancel like I have done a few times.
+In case you are not sure about your stay, book a hotel through Booking.com.
+When you reach the destination and find a better deal, you can cancel like I have done a few times.
 The site does not charge any cancellation fee.

 Here are budget hotels in Paro and Thimphu that you can consider booking right away:

 P.S.
-This is how my conversation with permit officer went:
+This is how my conversation with the permit officer went:

 Permit Officer (after skimming over the details on the form): “You are travelling alone??!”